-Daines (2002) examines the domicile choice, compared to the location, of firms that went public over 1978-97.
-His analysis highlights the significance of the concerns raised regarding limits on the inferences that can be drawn from the Bebchuk and Cohen study.
+Both Daines (2002) and Kahan (2005) examine the domicile choice, compared to the location, of firms that went public over 1978-97, and 1990-2002, respectively.
 Daines controls for additional features of state corporate law (proxies for the quality of a state's law, including the presence of network effects, certain substantive provisions, and responsiveness) and firm-level characteristics (such as controlling shareholder ownership), expected to impact on the choice of domicile.
 He finds, contrary to Bebchuk and Cohen, that takeover statutes have no significant explanatory effect on the domicile choice.
 The vast majority of IPO firms choose Delaware or the state in which they are located, but they are not more likely to incorporate in the state of location rather than in Delaware when the home state has more takeover statutes.
-He further finds that some of the variables for the quality of the legal regime, such as being a Model Business Corporation Act state, 25 explain the other states' retention of firms.
+He further finds that some of the variables for the quality of the legal regime, such as being a Model Business Corporation Act state, 26 explain the other states' retention of firms.